-Ms. Vande Panne is a former editor of Detroit’s alt-weekly, the Metro Times, where she oversaw the merger of the publication with its primary competitor; explosive growth in online presence; and brought regional issues to light, including coverage of the Flint water crisis beginning in early spring 2014, along with other water and environmental crises plaguing the region.
+Ms. Vande Panne is a former Editor in Chief of Detroit’s alt-weekly, the Metro Times, where she oversaw the merger of the publication with its primary competitor; explosive growth in online presence; and brought regional issues to light, including coverage of the Flint water crisis beginning in early spring 2014, along with other water and environmental crises plaguing the region.
 She cultivated unparalleled coverage of race, diversity, culture, and development in Detroit.

 She is also a former news editor of High Times magazine, where she broke stories years before the mainstream media.